Universal Time-Series Representation Learning: A Survey: Experimental Design

 In fine-tuning protocol, we train both pre-trained $f_e$ and $g_d$ as a single model to obtain more performance gain of the downstream task or fill the gap between representation learning and downstream tasks. $g_d$ is also known as a task-specific projection head in the representation learning network.
 This protocol usually uses small learning rate to optimize the model to preserve the original representation quality.

-The combination of linear probing and fine-tuning protocol is also possible, especially for out-of-distribution as the encoder's performance on data sampled from out-of-distribution degrades after fine-tuning.
+The combination of linear probing and fine-tuning protocol is also possible, especially for out-of-distribution as the encoder's performance on data sampled from out-of-distribution may degrade after fine-tuning\,\cite{finetuning_underperfrom_ICLR_2022}.
 Even though the fine-tuning protocol requires more computing budget than the frozen protocol, it empirically performs better than the frozen protocol\,\cite{evaluation_rl_ijcai}.

 \textbf{End-to-End Protocol}.
 This protocol is a special case for evaluating a representation learning framework, where both $f_e$ and $g_d$ are trained jointly from scratch for each downstream task \emph{without} pre-training in (1).
 Notable examples include TimesNet\,\cite{P82_wu2023timesnet}, MSD-Mixer\,\cite{P105_zhong2023multi}, and WHEN\,\cite{P96_WHEN_KDD23}.